1 Just Kidding

 Only thing was, we got new orders from Pa that no one could go off alone out of sight of the house.
 One of the hired hands radioed down that he was sure he saw a pack moving down in the valley southeast of where the herd was grazing.
 He wasn’t sure if it was wild dogs, coyotes, or wolves.
 Either way, Pa didn’t want the young ones riding out even together unless Kyle and I were with them.
 With our rifles.

 So we mostly spent the summer wrangling Caitlin and Phile.
 Why Moms ever decided to add them to the litter is beyond me.
 They had two perfectly good kids already.
-I swear those two were raised by coyotes.
+I swear those two were raised by wild animals.
 We managed to have a pretty good time of it anyway.
 When the cattle came down from the upper range at the end of August, I was pretty sad that summer was almost over.
 School would start Tuesday after Labor Day.

 “We gotta talk to them,” Mom Ash said.
 It was still hot and all the doors and windows were open for air.
 The brats were sent to bed.
 Kyle and I were watching TV but we could both hear our parents in the kitchen.
 “We can’t know for sure and they need to be prepared.”